nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

 One of the ideas behind the Directory concept is to be able to provide standard UI building blocks on top of data coming from various sources.

-Typically, as long as your data or services are mapped through a Directory model :
+Typically, as long as your data or services are mapped through a Directory model:

 *   you can access it with a standard API
 *   you can use standard widgets to reference or search an entry or a list of entries